Best MLB bets today: Athletics vs. Astros predictions, best bets, top player props for July 24

 Athletics rookie Nick Kurtz is the favorite to hit a home run on the FanDuel odds board at +265.
 He's followed by Brent Rooker (+360), Christian Walker (+370), Shea Langeliers (+390), Lawrence Butler (+450), Yainer Diaz (+450) and Tyler Soderstrom (+460).

-The Astros are -126 favorites (wager $126 to win $100) in the latest SportsLine consensus odds, while the Athletics are +106 (wager $100 to win $106) underdogs.
-The total currently sits at 8.5, with the Over favored at -123.
+The Astros are -140 favorites (wager $126 to win $100) in the latest SportsLine consensus odds, while the Athletics are +118 (wager $100 to win $118) underdogs.
+The total currently sits at 9, with the Under favored at -116.
 You can find the model's latest projections and expert picks for Astros-Athletics at SportsLine.

-Here are the SportsLine model's projections and MLB betting picks today for A's vs. Astros.
+Here are the SportsLine model's projections for A's vs. Astros on Thursday, July 24.

 ATHLETICS at HOUSTON ASTROS | 7/24 | 8:10 p.m.
 ET